AlfinST/ReArrBKM/README.md

 # ReArrBKM
-To rearange Bookmarks in a pdf file
+To rearange pages In the order of Bookmarks in a pdf file

 How to Use:
 1. Run the GUITesting.exe in WindowsExecutable/dist/